breakfastmotorsport/Dual-VR-Conditioner-minimal/README.md

-# Dual VR Conditioner minimal 1.1 (not that minimal anymore)
+# Dual VR Conditioner minimal 1.1 (not that minimal)

 This board translates the differential signals from up to two inductive engine speed/position sensors into clean output pulses required by Speeduino and other stand-alone ECUs.
 The pinout of this module matches the VR socket on Speeduino boards.